Daemonite/material/docs/4.4/material/colors.md

 ---
 layout: docs
-title: colors
+title: Colors
-description: You can customise your app’s colour scheme to match your brand colors.
-Alternatively, you can create an entirely new colour scheme using the Material Design colour palette.
+description: You can customise your app’s color scheme to match your brand colors.
+Alternatively, you can create an entirely new color scheme using the Material Design color palette.
 group: material
 toc: true
 ---

 Please visit [theming]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/theming/#theme-colors) for detailed information about all Material Design colors and how to customise theme colors.

-## Colour scheme
+## color scheme

-In Material Design, a primary colour refers to a colour that appears most frequently in your app.
-A secondary colour refers to a colour used to accent key parts of your UI.
+In Material Design, a primary color refers to a color that appears most frequently in your app.
+A secondary color refers to a color used to accent key parts of your UI.

-### Primary colour
+### Primary color

-A primary colour is the colour displayed most frequently across your app’s screens and components.
-To create contrast between elements, you can use lighter or darker tones of your primary colour.
+A primary color is the color displayed most frequently across your app’s screens and components.
+To create contrast between elements, you can use lighter or darker tones of your primary color.
 The contrast between lighter and darker tones helps show division.

 <div class="row">
   <div class="col-md-6 mb-4">